algosup/2023-2024-project-2-x86-retrogaming-team-7/Documents/Functional_Specification.md

     - **Left Arrow**: Move the Pac-Man character to the left.
     - **Right Arrow**: Move the Pac-Man character to the right.

+When the player launch the game, he will be asked if he want to play with AZERTY or QWERTY keyboard :
-  - Default keybinds for the second player moves (AZERTY keyboard) :
+  - Default keybinds for the second player moves (if AZERTY keyboard) :
     - **Z**: Move the Ghost character upward.
     - **S**: Move the Ghost character downward.
     - **Q**: Move the Ghost character to the left.
+    - **D**: Move the Ghost character to the right.

+    - Default keybinds for the second player moves (if QWERTY keyboard) :
+    - **W**: Move the Ghost character upward.
+    - **S**: Move the Ghost character downward.
+    - **A**: Move the Ghost character to the left.
     - **D**: Move the Ghost character to the right.

 ## Use Cases